This page relates to the 2024-27 National Land Transport Programme.

 The One Network Framework (ONF) describes the movement and place functions as follows.

-Movement function: How people and goods move along and across roads and streets by any mode.
+Movement function: how people and goods move along and across roads and streets by any mode.

-Place function: The extent to which the land use along the side of a road or street is a destination that people want to visit or spend time.
+Place function: the extent to which the land use along the side of a road or street is a destination that people want to visit or spend time.

-Street: A street is a road within an urban locality.
+Street: a street is a road within an urban locality.
 It is the basic unit of urban space through which people experience movement in an urban area.
 Streets stretch from one property line to another, including the building edges, land uses and setbacks that define each side and the on -street activity.
 They offer space for movement, access and facilitate a variety of uses and activities.

-Corridor: A corridor is:
+Corridor: a corridor is:

 • the area of land utilised to provide a transport link between two points, usually constrained within the land area of the road reserve